Predictive Analytics World for Business Las Vegas 2018

 Mike serves as Head of Data Science at Uber ATG, UC Berkeley Data Science faculty, and head of Skymind Labs the Machine Learning research lab affiliated with DeepLearning4J.
 He has led teams of Data Scientists in the bay area as Chief Data Scientist for InterTrust, Director of Data Sciences for MetaScale/Sears, and CSO for Galvanize where he founded the galvanizeU-UNH accredited Masters of Science in Data Science degree and oversaw the company's transformation from co-working space to Data Science organization.
 Mike began his career in academia serving as a mathematics teaching fellow for Columbia University before teaching at the University of Pittsburgh.
 His early research focused on developing the epsilon-anchor methodology for resolving both an inconsistency he highlighted in the dynamics of Einstein’s general relativity theory and the convergence of “large N” Monte Carlo simulations in Statistical Mechanics’ universality models of criticality phenomena.

-Michael Tamir is speaker of the following session:
+Mike Tamir is speaking in the following session:

 James Taylor is the CEO of Decision Management Solutions and is a leading expert in how to use business rules and analytic technology to build decision management systems.
 He is passionate about using decision management systems to help companies improve decision-making and develop an agile, analytic and adaptive business.
 He provides strategic consulting to companies of all sizes, working with clients in all sectors to adopt decision-making technology.
 James is an expert member of the International Institute for Analytics and is the author of multiple books and articles on decision management, decision modeling, predictive analytics and business rules, and writes a regular blog at JT on EDM.
 James also delivers webinars, workshops and training.
 He is a regular keynote speaker at conferences around the world.

-James Taylor is speaker of the following session:
+James Taylor is speaking in the following session:

 James Taylor is moderator of the following session:

-Kelly Trindel is speaker of the following session:
+Kelly Trindel is speaking in the following session:

-Ryuichi Umeda is speaker of the following session:
+Ryuichi Umeda is speaking in the following session: